godot-rust/book/src/toolchain/godot-version.md

 ### Lower or higher patch version

-gdext supports API version granularity on a patch level, if absolutely needed.
+godot-rust supports API version granularity on a patch level, if absolutely needed.
 This is rarely necessary and can cause confusion to users, so only select a patch-level API if you have a very good reasons.
 Also note that GDExtension itself is only updated in minor releases.

 Reasons to want this might be: